The University accepts the Health and Safety Executive (HSE) definition of stress. Currently, the HSE states..

 It is essential that managers or supervisory staff keep records of the advice and action they have taken in relation to an employee suffering from work-related stress.
 In accordance with the Data Protection Act, the employee has the right to access such information.
 Progress should be recorded, monitored and reviewed appropriately.

-Human Resources and Personnel Department; the Centre for Staff Development; the Counselling Service; the Health Centre; the University Chaplaincy; the Trade Unions; the University Sport and Recreation Facilities.
+Human Resources; the Centre for Staff & Graduate Development; the Counselling Service; the Health Centre; the University Chaplaincy; the Trade Unions; the University Sport and Recreation Facilities.

 Other sources of help can be provided by a person's own general practitioner who may be able to arrange counselling through the NHS and a range of organisations including: the British Association of Counselling; CRUSE Bereavement Care; Relate (Couple Counselling); the Samaritans.